nicolaskopp/CPL/README.md

 Last but not least, the CPL could also help create a community of like-minded companies and developers.
 This could lead to new partnerships, collaborations, and even innovations, as companies and developers work together to find solutions that are both commercially successful and climate-friendly.

 Overall, the CPL could represent a win-win situation for companies looking to improve both their ecological and economic performance.

+## Alternate License

+There is also an Add-On Version of this License to be used as a module for existing licenes.
+You can find it in the repo under the name `CPL-Add-On`